UK Edition. Click here for US version.

 - are dehydrated

-- are over the age of 65 as your doctor may want to keep a regular check
+- are over the age of 65 as your doctor will want to monitor you regularly.

 Medicines such as Arthrotec may be associated with a small increased risk